Subdivision-Based Mesh Convolution Networks: Experiments

 \subsection{Classification}

-We first demonstrate the power of {\SubdivNet} on the mesh classification task with three datasets.
-As for the data augmentation adopted during training, we also generate 10 to 20 remeshed meshes for each mesh in the test, and a majority voting strategy is applied to reduce the variance introduced by remeshing.
+We first demonstrate the capabilities of {\SubdivNet} for mesh classification using three datasets.
+As in the data augmentation adopted during training, we additionally generated 10 to 20 remeshed shapes for each mesh in the test, and a majority voting strategy was applied to reduce the variance introduced by remeshing.